 - Herbs- Freshly chopped cilantro or parsley pairs well to garlish shakshuka.

 - Onion- I use white onion while making egg shakshouka.
 But any other onion red onion, yellow onion works just fine.
-Cook them for a while till they caramalize a bit.
+Cook them in olive oil for a while till they caramalize a bit.
 Believe me it makes a difference in the final outcome.

 - Extras- Avocado, feta cheese, onion rings, cilantro, artichoke hearts, olives are few addons to garnish shakshuka while serving.
 Shakshuka with feta cheese is very popular.

 There are no red bell peppers in this recipe.
 But feel free to add 2 cups of finely chopped red bell peppers in the sauce.

 - Veggies- You can add vegetables like carrot, zuccihni, broccoli, and spinach in shakshuka sauce to make it extra crunch and to make it colorful.
 Apart from this you can use eggplant, tomatillo, to make different base altgether.